krotz-dieter/HTTPx/README.md

 Theory is great, but it’s more convincing if we can see some real-data and real performance improvements of HTTP/3 over HTTP/2 and HTTP/1.1

 This prototype is build exactly with that purpose, it's using only file and network I/O through it's design in order to omit parts which could effect performance heavily (like databases, parsing libraries etc.).
-The main purpose is to find out the differences of the HTTP versions specially for DICOM Web use cases:
+The main purpose is to find out the differences of the HTTP versions specially for DICOMweb use cases:

 * <b>Retrieve</b> transaction:<br>
 Study level: */studies/{study}* <br>